ReidTissing/IncrementalSave/README.md

 ## Usage

-Press F3 while in the 3D viewport, type 'increme..' until you see "Incremental Save" and press "Enter".
-Note: You must save the file once before you can incrementally save.
+Press CTRL+W.  Note: You must save the file once before you can incrementally save.

 ## Issues